clamytoe/comic_snagger/README.md

 You will need to provide the `local_dir` for where you want your comics to be saved.
 Then all you have to do is provide the `base_url` for the comic that you want to download.
 I've left some examples in the script.

 ## NOTE
 If you stop a download or your connection drops, check the last image.
 More than likely you will have to remove it if it didn't download completely.
-You can tell if there is nothing butblack towards to bottom of the image.
+You can tell if there is nothing but black towards to bottom of the image.
 If you re-run the script on the same comic, it will resume where it left off or download any new comics if you maintain the established file structure.